 Both types have been tested and proven to be very safe and reliable for breast augmentations.
 Saline implants are generally considered less risky than silicone implants because the saline solution can be absorbed by your body in the event of a rupture.
 The breasts also feel more firm and are a little bouncier with saline implants.

 Silicone implants are generally thought to look and feel more natural than saline implants because they are smoother and don’t ripple.
 They are considered more risky since the body can’t absorb silicone in the event of a rupture.
-However, the silicone gel used in the implants is thick in consistency, which will prevent the gel from flooding your body if the implant ruptures.
+However, the silicone gel used in the breast implants is thick in consistency, which will prevent the gel from flooding your body if the implant ruptures.

 Dr. Steinbrech discusses Breast Augmentation